boberbob229/UwU-C/README.md

 ## Join the Community 💬

-Got questions, want to follow the progress, or just want to hang out with other low-level enthusiasts?
+Got questions, want to follow the progress, or just want to hang out?
 Join the Discord:

 **[Join the UwU-C Discord](https://discord.gg/brUugmXhux)**